Two indicted for leaving body in Spartanburg funeral home for 3 years - South Carolina Radio Network

-South Carolina Attorney General Alan Wilson said that the Spartanburg County Grand Jury has returned indictments against two men in connection with a decomposed body found at Family First Funeral Home in Spartanburg.
+The Spartanburg County Grand Jury has returned indictments against two men after a decomposed body was found at Family First Funeral Home in Spartanburg.

-A release from the attorney general’s office said that Lawrence Meadows and Roderick Cummings were indicted on separate counts of Desecration of Human Remains.
+A release from the South Carolina Attorney General’s Office said Lawrence Meadows and Roderick Cummings were indicted on one count each of Desecration of Human Remains.

-The indictment said that Meadows and Cummings failed to properly care for the victim’s body while operating Family First Funeral Home.
+The indictment said Meadows and Cummings failed to properly care for the victim’s body while operating Family First Funeral Home.

-The victim’s body was left unattended in a storage room for over three years.
-When recovered, the victim’s body had decomposed beyond recognition.
-The maximum penalty Meadows and Cummings could receive is ten years and a maximum fine of $5,000.
+Earlier this year, the Spartanburg Herald Journal reported the county coroner’s office discovered the body of 63-year-old Mary Pitts Moore unattended in a storage room more than three years after her family paid for her cremation.
+The coroner’s office said the body had decomposed beyond recognition.

+Moore’s family has since filed a lawsuit against Family First.
+The funeral home gave up its license earlier this summer.

 The case will be prosecuted by Assistant Attorney J. Clayton Mitchell.